Your Pet, Our Passion.

 Treating diarrhoea in cats

-Often episodes of diarrhea are not severe, have a short duration lasting only for few days and stop spontaneously.
+Often episodes of diarrhoea are not severe, have a short duration lasting only for few days and stop spontaneously.
 When diarrhoea in cats lasts for more than a couple of days you should:

-- Contact your vet for a clinical investigation to identify the cause of your cats diarrhoea and determine the most appropriate therapy and diet.
-To help your veterinary surgeon in their investigation, you should note and share the following information with your vet:
+1. Contact your vet for advice.
+To help your vet make a diagnosis, you should note and share the following information with your vet:

-Your veterinary surgeon will advise if any tests are required to determine the cause of your cat’s diarrhea.
+Your vet will advise if any tests are required to determine the cause of your cat’s diarrhea.
 Stool, blood and urine samples are often collected initially, and ultrasound, X-rays, endoscopy and biopsies may be required if the condition is more chronic.

 Once the episode of diarrhoea has resolved, it will be very useful to keep an eye on the stool quality in the litter tray.
 This will allow you to detect early any change in quality, frequency or volume in the future.